AIM-Lab-HKUSTGZ/AIM-Lab-HKUSTGZ.github.io/content/_index.md

       text: |
         <br>

-        The **AIM Research Group12345678** has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in 2016.
+        The **AIM Research Group** has been a center of excellence for Microelectronic research, teaching, and practice since its founding in 2016.

   - block: people
     content: